wp-plugins/webemailprotector/readme.txt

 Keywords: email, email address , anti-spam , antispam , anti virus , anti-virus , anti virus , best , block , captcha , contact , contakt , conact ,
 conntact , contact form , crawler , eemail , email , EMail , emal , enail , e-mail , E-mail , email hider , emo , encode , encoder ,
-encoding , encrypt , encryption ,  encrypter , harvesting , harvester , hide , identity theft , id theft , links , mailto , mailto: ,
+encoding , encrypt , encryption ,  encrypter , harvesting , harvester , hide , identity theft , id theft , kontact , kontakt , kontaki , kontackty , links , mailto , mailto: ,
 mail , obfuscate , obfuscation , protect , protection , plugin , robots , security , secure , spam , spambot , spider , wordpress

+= Pricing =
+* This plugin is used to administrate the WebEmailProtector service on your WordPress pages for your convenience and is FREE.
+* The WebEmailProtector service itself is offered FREE for a limited period of 2 months - no payment details taken.
+* At the end of the FREE trial period it remains FREE for non commercial site, but commercial sites require a small annual subscription.
+* Visit <http://www.webemailprotector.com/subscribe.html> for more details.

 = What does it do? =